-The economic benefits of green infrastructure are becoming increasingly known and evidenced, with a growing body of evidence demonstrating the links between sustained economic growth and green infrastructure.

-Effective green infrastructure planning and delivery has an essential role in underpinning sustainable economic growth and should no longer be viewed as a 'nice to have' option.
-There is strong economic evidence to support the role of green infrastructure as an essential component of building communities where people want to live, in attracting and retaining businesses, in tackling obstacles to economic growth in ways which enhance the environment and quality of life and in supporting improvements in health and well-being.
+- 1.70 The economic benefits of ecosystem services and green infrastructure are becoming increasingly known and evidenced, with a growing body of knowledge demonstrating the links between sustained economic growth and natural processes.
+Well designed multi-functional green infrastructure is also recognised as having a significant benefit to economic activity. - 1.71 Effective planning and delivery for ecosystem services has an essential role in underpinning sustainable economic growth and should no longer be viewed as a 'nice to have' option.
+There is strong economic evidence to support the role of green infrastructure as an essential component of building communities where people want to live, in attracting and retaining businesses, in tackling obstacles to economic growth in ways which enhance the environment.

-A report for Defra and Natural England13 investigated the links between green infrastructure and increased economic growth (specifically related to an increase in UK GDP) and found strong evidence of connections between green infrastructure investment and economic growth.
+1.72 A report for Defra and Natural England 14 investigated the links between green infrastructure and increased economic growth (specifically related to an increase in UK GDP) and found strong evidence of connections between green infrastructure investment and economic growth.